 TLS is configured in the

-config/elasticsearch.yml file of your Elasticsearch installation.
+config/elasticsearch.yml file of your ES installation.
 There are two main configuration sections, one for the transport layer, and one for the REST layer.
-For the REST layer, TLS is optional, while it is mandatory for the transport layer.
+For the REST layer, TLS is optional, while you cannot switch it off for the transport layer.
 You can add the configuration at any place of the

 elasticsearch.yml file, the order does not matter.

 The following settings configure the location and password of your keystore and truststore files.
 You can use different keystore and truststore files for the REST and the transport layer if required.